Learn the Different Types of Automation Testing with Some Misconceptions About Test Automation:

-Test automation is for helping the testers to make testing faster and in a more reliable manner.
+Test automation is for helping the testers to make testing faster and in a much reliable manner.
 It can never replace humans.

 Same goes with automation testing.
-You use it to quickly test most of your repeated, long and boring tests and save your time and energy to focus and test new and important functionality.
+You use it to quickly test most of your repeated, long and boring tests and save your time and energy to focus & test new and important functionality.

 As James Bach said a wonderful quote: